-Teaching children that apologizing alone isn’t always enough will allow them to better reflect on the kind of behavior that resulted in such a situation while also allowing them to work on repairing any broken relationships with other people, you included.
+Teaching children that apologizing alone isn’t always enough will allow them to better reflect on the kind of behavior that resulted in such a situation while also allowing them to work on repairing broken relationships with other people, you included.

 If you are screaming out, ‘my child is mean and rude, please help!’ then my 5 top tips on this page will help you out!

 Children aren’t the most consistent creatures.

 One day, your child may be the loving and kind prince and princess you raised him or her to be.
 Other days, they might struggle to be kind and compassionate.
 The days where they are the latter can make you feel like you have failed your job as a father.

 Do not let it get to you.

 Remember that you can’t make significant progress in just a single day.
-It takes consistent work and discipline.
+Instead, it takes consistent work and discipline.

-During the days when your child is good, don’t be forget to remind them that they’re doing good and they’re making you proud.
+During the days when your child is good, don’t forget to remind them that they’re doing good and making you proud.
 On the other hand, when they become disrespectful little imps, consider extending your patience a little bit and try to remember why you’re doing what you’re doing in the first place.

 Also, don’t forget that you are their role model.

 Whatever you do and however you react to certain situations, they’ll try to pattern their behavior.
-If you want to raise your kids to be kind and compassionate adults, you will do very well to try and model the behavior that you want to see from them.
+For example, if you want to raise your kids to be kind and compassionate adults, you will do very well to model the behavior you want to see from them.